 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Linguistics applicants applying in 2019 sit the assessment on 30 October 2019.
+- Sit the assessment on 30 October 2019.

 Information about the assessment, including example papers and subject content, is available on the University Admissions website from March each year.

 Read the information and watch the short films on Cambridge admissions interviews for an idea of what to expect when you come.
 We also hold interviews in various locations overseas for international students.